The History of Pekalongan Batik Motifs and Explanations

 The history of Pekalongan batik notes that there are factors of cultural influence from the surrounding community which are always changing and imitating each other at first, giving rise to the creativity of Pekalongan batik craftsmen to always make new Pekalongan batik motifs, this in my opinion is a development of sudagaran batik itself which tends to be free in its motifs but still refers to the batik grip.
 Pekalongan batik became more developed after a Dutch batik entrepreneur named Eliza Van Zuylen built a workshop in the area.
 Based on the direction of the entrepreneur, the new Pekalongan batik motif was also successfully created by the Pekalongan batik craftsmen who specifically made the latest Pekalongan batik motif to be sold to the batik entrepreneur.
 Eliza Van Zuylen is also one of the people who have a big role in the emergence of new motifs from Pekalongan batik.
 Through the hands of this entrepreneur, Pekalongan batik was able to penetrate the European market share where the buyers of Van Zuylen batik, mostly European nobles, also uploaded Van Zuylen’s own popularity in Europe in the period between 1923 and the end of 1946.
 This entrepreneur is very famous for his batik products. superior to the smoothness of the fabric with the batik motif of plants until now it is better known as a characteristic of the Pekalongan batik motif, in addition to the jlamprang motif.
 Pekalongan batik has its own advantages when compared to other regional batik cloth products, namely in terms of coloring which tends to be brighter and more attractive.

-See also Recommendation Batik Shops in Bogor
+See also Recommendations Batik Shop in Bekasi

 Pekalongan Batik Motif